mathe00/obsidian-plugin-python-bridge/README.md

 ```

-In this example, the script opens a **modal dialog** in Obsidian where the user can enter a note title.
+In this example, the script opens a **modal dialog** in Obsidian where the user can enter their name.
 After the user submits their input, a notification pops up displaying the entered text.

 Here’s an example of what the **modal** looks like: